 The Supervisory Board has an adequate number of independent members.
-In the opinion of the Supervisory Board, there are currently at least five Supervisory Board members who are independent of the Company, its Managing Board, and the majority shareholder - namely, Dr. Marion Helmes, Dr. Philipp Rösler, Dr. Gregory Sorensen, Mr. Peer M. Schatz and Mr. Karl Heinz Streibich.
+In the opinion of the Supervisory Board, there are currently six Supervisory Board members who are independent of the company, its Managing Board, and the majority shareholder - namely, Dr. Marion Helmes, Dr. Philipp Rösler, Dr. Gregory Sorensen, Ms. Nathalie von Siemens, Mr. Peer M. Schatz, and Mr. Karl Heinz Streibich.

-In the opinion of the Supervisory Board, all its members are currently independent of the Company and its Managing Board.
+In the opinion of the Supervisory Board, all its members are currently independent of the company and its Managing Board.
 Some members of the Supervisory Board hold positions of significant responsibility in other companies with which Siemens Healthineers maintains relationships in the ordinary course of business.
 The Supervisory Board believes that none of these relationships should be considered material.